 - Texting and social networking

-- Taking high-quality photographs and shooting video
+- Taking high-quality photographs and shooting videos

 - Listening to music and watching movies